airbytehq/airbyte/docs/integrations/sources/plaid.md

           }'
     ```

-  - **Exchange public key for access token** Make this API call described in [plaid docs](https://plaid.com/docs/api/tokens/#itempublic_tokenexchange).
-The public token used in this request, is the token returned in the response of the previous request.
-This request will return an `access_token`, which is the last field we need to generate for the config for this source!
+    This will return a JSON object that includes a `public_token`.
+Save this `public_token` as you will need it to generate the access token in the next step.

+4. **Exchange public key for access token** Using your `public_token` from the previous step, request an access token by running the following command:

     ```bash
     curl --location --request POST 'https://sandbox.plaid.com/item/public_token/exchange' \